 - The Missouri Senior Farmers' Market Nutrition Program (SFMNP) and WIC Farmers Market Nutrition Program (WFMNP) provides benefit vouchers to low-income seniors (60 years of age or older) and to WIC recipients, respectively.
-Eligible seniors receive 10 vouchers (\$5 each), totaling \$50 annually, and eligible WIC recipients receive 6 vouches (\$5 each) totaling \$30 annually, to be used for fresh fruit, vegetables, honey and herbs.

-- Unlike CFM's other incentive programs, the SFMNP and WFMNP are NOT ran through the market.
-Transactions are directly through the customer and producer.
-To be able to accept vouchers vendors must:

-- Submit an application with Missouri Department of Agriculture (MDA)

-- Sign and maintain a valid agreement with MDA
+Eligible seniors receive 10 vouchers (\$5 each), totaling \$50 annually, and eligible WIC recipients receive 4 vouchers (\$5 each) totaling \$20 annually, to be used for fresh fruit, vegetables, honey and herbs. - Unlike CFM's other incentive programs, the SFMNP and WFMNP are NOT ran through the market.
+Transactions are directly between the customer and producer.
+To be able to accept vouchers vendors must: - Submit an application with Missouri Department of Agriculture (MDA) - o Sign and maintain a valid agreement with MDA annually. - Attend required training - Annual training - Interactive every three years - Display SFMNP signage provided by MDA - Must be displayed when selling at a farmers' market. - Must contain current year's sticker

-- Every 3 years with annual renewal updates

-- Attend required training

-- Annual training

-- Interactive every three years

-- Display SFMNP signage provided by MDA

-- Must be displayed when selling at a farmers' market.

-- Must contain current year's sticker